Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/timow98/project-description.md

 ## About the Data

-The data contains information about soil.
+The dataset ([SoilData.csv](SoilData.csv)) contains information about soil.
 Soil samples where taken from soil profiles somewhere in the Naturpark Schönbuch and analysed in a laboratory.
 Each soil profile consists of several horizons (see below) and samples where taken from every horizon, so the rows represent the horizons of all the profiles.
 The data table comes as .csv file but was not managed well, which means there is some cleaning to do.

 This is what a soil profile looks like ![soil profile](soilprofile.jpg) As you can see, a profile can be differed into several horizons